josfam/tictacs-frontend/README.md

 # tictacs-frontend
-The front-end repo for the tictacs project.
-This is our qualifying
+Front end repo for a multiplayer tic-tac-toe game.
+This is our project submission for the qualifying round of the ALX SE Face Off competition(2024)